-Notification that a new financial report is available for download is emailed to iTunes Connect users who have elected to receive Financial Report Type Notification emails for the corresponding territory.
+Notification that a new financial report is available for download is emailed to iTunes Connect users who have elected to receive Financial Report Type notification emails for the corresponding territory.

 Technical users can elect to receive these notifications, though they will not be able to access the reports unless they also have the Finance or Admin role.

 Payments are made no later than thirty (30) days following the end of each monthly period.
-To receive payment, you must have provided all required banking and tax information and documentation, as well as meeting the minimum payment threshold.
+To receive payment, you must have provided all required banking and tax information and documentation, as well as meet the minimum payment threshold.

-If your bank and bank account currency are listed in this table, you must exceed a minimum payment threshold of $10 USD.
-For the Republic of Korea (KRW), the minimum threshold is $50 USD.
-All other bank countries and bank account currencies must exceed a minimum payment threshold of $150 USD.
+If your bank country or region and bank account currency are listed in this table, you must exceed a minimum payment threshold of 10 USD.
+For the Republic of Korea (KRW), the minimum threshold is 50 USD.
+All other bank countries or regions and bank account currencies must exceed a minimum payment threshold of 150 USD.

-|Bank Country||Bank Account||Bank Country||Bank Account|
+|Bank Country/Region||Bank Account||Bank Country/Region||Bank Account|

 The payment date is the date the payment leaves Apple's bank.
 Your bank may or may not credit those funds to you on the same day.